jkeefe/newmark-online-investigations/README.md

 ## Google Drive

 We'll be using a shared Google Drive folder to keep track of important documents, the investigation plan, and who's doing what.
+The link to this folder is pinned in the `#general` Slack channel.

 # Grading